 Due to this, one of the most popular choices of insulation for container homes is spray foam insulation.
 This material is beneficial as it is thinner than insulation panels and it can also act as a vapor barrier.
 But, for those who are on a smaller budget, insulation panels are just as effective, however they are an inch thicker, meaning you lose some interior space.

 Here at Flintham Cabins, we have high-quality and cost effective steel containers, and with efficiency and security a top priority for us, we can ensure all your stored items are safe.
-If you would like to find out more about our products and services, please do not hesitate to get in touch with a member of our team today by calling 020 8459 6972, or emailing firstname.lastname@example.org, and we will be happy to help.
+If you would like to find out more about our site cabin products, please do not hesitate to get in touch with a member of our team today by calling 020 8459 6972, or emailing firstname.lastname@example.org, and we will be happy to help.